 Identification of domains and cohorts

-Through a review of national and international reports on wellbeing (see Appendix A in the full Australia’s Social Pulse report for details), CSI identified the following domains that recur across national and international indexes: health and disability, education, employment, living standards, housing and homelessness, social cohesion, and life satisfaction.
-While international reports often group health and disability as one domain, Australia’s Social Pulse makes a distinction between health and disability because while they may be sometimes related, having a disability does not necessarily mean someone has poor health.
-In addition, Australia’s Social Pulse makes a distinction between physical and mental health.
-The methodology section in the full Australia’s Social Pulse report presents details about the final eight domains used and their intersection with national and international reports on wellbeing.
+Through a review of national and international reports on wellbeing (see Appendix A in the full report for details), CSI identified the following domains that recur across national and international indexes: health and disability, education, employment, living standards, housing and homelessness, social cohesion, and life satisfaction.
+While international reports often group health and disability as one domain, Eight Domains makes a distinction between health and disability because while they may be sometimes related, having a disability does not necessarily mean someone has poor health.

 In addition to the cohorts of gender and age groups focused on by other reports, Australia’s Social Pulse also reports on the following groups: